api-platform/docs/create-client/nuxtjs.md

 }
 ```

-Create file `assets/css/main.css` and add this code in it:
+Create the file `assets/css/main.css` and add this code in it:

 ```css
 @tailwind base;